perfectteatimer/genome-lm-interpretation/README.md

 - `src/` — Source code for models and utility functions.
 - `data/` — Data and preprocessed files.
 - `requirements.txt` — List of required dependencies.
-- `requirements.txt` — Report and presentation of the project(will be added soon).
+- `report/` — Report and presentation of the project.

 ## Getting Started